-According to the admitted statement of facts, the applicant did not initially respond to the aforesaid letter.
+According to the admitted statement of facts, the Applicant did not initially respond to the aforesaid letter.
 She requested a delay in furnishing such document pending her decision whether she is willing to undergo such a test or not.
-On or about 7 October 2002, the applicant wrote the respondent, declining to undergo such a test.
+On or about the 7th October 2002, the Applicant wrote the Respondent, declining to undergo such a test.
 The letter articulates the reasons for her refusal and deserve being quoted in full.